AKA: Bara no soretsu

 Masters of Cinema’s presentation of Funeral Parade of Roses is nothing short of stellar.
 The movie looks absolutely pristine, which is remarkable for an underground film of this vintage.
 The director’s commentary (in Japanese with English subtitles) provides valuable insight, as Matsumoto alternates between discussing the film’s themes, explaining his filmmaking technique, and pointing out various cameos.
 Mercifully, the video interview with the director is not duplicative of the audio commentary; instead, Matsumoto discusses his influences and explains how underground films such as his were produced and financed.
 The lavish booklet contains two lengthy essays.
 Musician/producer Jim O’Rourke (Sonic Youth, Yankee Hotel Foxtrot, etc.) provides an essay that explains how the film was shaped by politics, the Japanese film industry, and Matsumoto’s own career.
 Roland Domenig’s essay sets forth the history of the Art Theatre Guild, the institution that produced Funeral Parade of Roses.

-Filed under: General and Movie Reviews and Movie Reviews: Japan and DVD Reviews and Contributors: Jeff and DVD Reviews: Japan and Rating: Good ★★★ and DVD Companies: Masters of Cinema
+Filed under: General and DVD Reviews: Japan and Movie Reviews and Movie Reviews: Japan and DVD Reviews and Rating: Good ★★★ and Contributors: Jeff and DVD Companies: Masters of Cinema